Net5F/AmalgamEngine/README.md

 ## The Amalgam Engine
 #### An engine for creating virtual worlds.
-This engine aims to make it easy to create 2D isometric virtual worlds.
+This engine aims to make it easy to create sprite-based isometric virtual worlds.
 It'll be ready when you're able to pull it down, build it, and immediately have a working world that you can start building on top of.

 Everything you need will be provided, including:
 * Client